-- Ohio EPA's Phase II Program requires erosion and sediment control and post-construction storm water management.
+- ➤ Ohio EPA's Phase II Program requires erosion and sediment control and post-construction storm water management.
 This model ordinance ONLY addresses the construction site erosion and sediment control portion of these NPDES requirements.
-Phase II communities must implement separate post-construction storm water management regulations under their Phase II Storm Water Management Programs.
-This model was updated to include changes to Ohio EPA's post-construction storm water requirements in Ohio EPA Permit #OHC000003 effective April 21, 2008. - As detailed in Section XXXX.06, this model ordinance relies on county soil and water conservation districts for plan review in conjunction with community engineers.
-Please review these roles in your community and adjust accordingly. - All areas highlighted in bold/italics must be addressed and/or adjusted when tailoring this model to your community.
+Phase II communities must implement separate post-construction storm water management regulations under their Phase II Storm Water Management Programs. - As detailed in Section XXXX.06, this model ordinance relies on county soil and water conservation districts for plan review in conjunction with community engineers.
+Please review these roles in your community and adjust accordingly. - All areas highlighted in bold/italics must be addressed and/or adjusted when tailoring this model to your community. - This model is a collaborative effort of CRWP and the Lake County Soil and Water Conservation District and has been reviewed for Phase II compliance by Ohio EPA.